gwannon/ideasRoleras/Point-n-click/AccesibilidadPoint-n-clickEN.md

 _You'll have to face zombie ships, vampire pirate captains, talking shrunken heads, and plenty of apes, using your intelligence, your wit, and the powerful, sometimes explosive, magic of voodoo._

-_If you're lucky enough to avoid scurvy, you might just survive this adventure and find the greatest pirate treasure ever known, Mac'n Cheese, earning the respect of the entire Caribbean._
+_If you're lucky enough to avoid scurvy, you might just survive this adventure and find the greatest pirate treasure ever known, Mac’n Cheese, earning the respect of the entire Caribbean._

 «The enigma of the Ape Peninsula» is a graphic adventure game for EGA, released on three 3.5-inch floppy disks.
 Its genre is humor and fantasy, and it was developed by LucasArts Games.
 This chapter comprises only the first of the three disks that make up the complete campaign.